 The insurance helps employees recover from work-related injuries without the complexity of a lawsuit.
 One part of the coverage takes care of employee costs related to a work injury or illness.
 Additionally, employers may be covered in the event the injured party files a lawsuit.

 - Medical benefits

 - Disability benefits including lost wages

 - Rehabilitation benefits to help an employee recover and return to productive work

 - Funeral costs and death benefits for surviving spouse or dependents

 Employer’s Liability Coverage

-Since you’re required to provide worker’s compensation benefits, an injured employee is prohibited from suing an employer if they receive these benefits.
-Unfortunately, not all accidents are covered by worker’s compensation.
+Since you’re required to provide it, an injured employee is prohibited from suing an employer if they receive these benefits.
+Unfortunately, not all accidents are covered by workers compensation.
 Part 2 of your worker’s compensation policy provides liability coverage for an employer when a worker files a lawsuit.
-Liability coverage includes payment for the following.
+Liability coverage includes payment for the following:

 - Settlements awarded to an employee for bodily injury or disease/illness related to work functions